Chapter 70:

 A wooden shaft clattered at his feet.
 A simple staff, cracked along the grain.

 Kai frowned.
 “This?
-Against whatever’s waiting out there?”
+Against what’s waiting out there?”

 The handler smirked.
-“Real warriors earn their weapons.
-Prove yourself first.”
+“Real warriors earn their weapons.”

 Kai bent, fingers brushing the rough wood.
-It felt…familiar.
-Not the staff, but the idea of standing at the edge of something impossible, empty-handed.
-A ripple of déjà vu tightened his chest.
+It felt familiar.
+Not the staff itself, but the moment—standing at the edge of something impossible, empty-handed.

 The gate creaked.
 Hands shoved him forward.